top of page

 The History of Common Mallow

 But my favorite bit of mallow folklore?
 Its purported powers of sexual magic.
 In his 1856 book Natural History, Pliny the Elder asserted that the mallow seed was an aphrodisiac that, when sprinkled “for the treatment of women,” stimulated sexual desire to “an infinite degree.”
-Leaving us all to wonder how Pliny discovered this arousing fact.
+Leaving us all wondering how Pliny discovered this arousing fact.

 Identifying Common Mallow